a-gram/audioneex/docs/build.rst

 The code has been extensively tested on Linux, Windows and Android platforms, so here we're outlining the steps needed to build the binaries on such platforms.
 However, it may as well build on others not officially mentioned here.
-Generally, any POSIX-compliant platform with a modern C++ compiler (version 11 or higher) should be fine.
+Generally, any platform with a decent POSIX compatibility and a modern C++ compiler (version 11 or higher) should be fine.

 Prerequisites